rocket-pool/RPIPs/RPIPs/RPIP-draft.md

 - Hard limit - turn off the ability to take on more stake (eg, prevent rETH minting)
 - Soft limit - discourage taking on more stake and/or encourage more stake elsewhere.
 For example:
   - Introduce a significant fee to mint rETH
+  - Introduce a significant fee to create minipools
   - Decrease marketing budget
   - Decrease incentives budget
+  - All the above free up money; this can be used to:
+    - Create pDAO value - eg, hold assets in treasur
+    - Return value to existing shareholders - eg, burn RPL
-  - Use pDAO funds to provide liquidity or marketing for a competing "as good" or "healthier" staking protocol
+    - Further encourage healthy staking - eg, use pDAO funds to provide liquidity or marketing for a competing "as good" or "healthier" staking protocol

 Staking category definitions:
 - Healthier staking - a method of staking that is healthier for Ethereum than RP; for example, solo